Top

 Who Is Liable?

-When injury or illness result from medical malpractice, it can be difficult to get a proper explanation of how or why your loved one suffered complications, permanent damage, or died while under medical care.
-At Law Office of Thomas D. Bumgardner, PLLC, we understand your frustrations and we are here to provide the legal support you need to move forward.
+When injury or illness results from medical malpractice, getting the reasons for complications, permanent damage, or death can be difficult.
+At Law Office of Thomas D. Bumgardner, PLLC, we hear your concerns and offer the legal support you need to move forward.
 Several individuals and entities may be liable in a medical malpractice claim, including but not limited to:

 • Physician